Blog post

 Understanding how data flows through an application is crucial to identifying potential security vulnerabilities.
 For instance, if user input is used in constructing a database query, it's critical to ensure that the input is properly sanitized to prevent SQL injection attacks.

-It’s one thing to track data through the code you have written yourself (and that SonarQube is analyzing), but it’s entirely another thing to track data as it flows through the Java libraries developers are using in your project.
+It’s one thing to track data through the code you have written yourself (and that SonarQube Server is analyzing), but it’s entirely another thing to track data as it flows through the Java libraries developers are using in your project.

-SonarQube 9.9 LTS extends its support to the top 100 most commonly used Java libraries, enabling it to detect potential vulnerabilities due to specific software dependencies.
+SonarQube Server 9.9 LTS extends its support to the top 100 most commonly used Java libraries, enabling it to detect potential vulnerabilities due to specific software dependencies.
 The addition of support for libraries like Apache HttpClient, Spring Boot Starter Web, Apache Log4j Core, H2 Database Engine, MySQL Connector/J, HttpClient, Xerces2 J, MongoDB Driver, Dom4j, and Retrofit provides a more comprehensive analysis of your code.

-Support for Android APIs were also added, meaning that SonarQube can detect injection-based vulnerabilities specific to Android applications written in Java!
+Support for Android APIs were also added, meaning that SonarQube Server can detect injection-based vulnerabilities specific to Android applications written in Java!

 Fixing false-positives

-A few years ago SonarQube began to use the Eclipse Compiler for Java (ECJ) to generate the Abstract Syntax Tree and semantic information required to perform analysis.
+A few years ago SonarQube Server began to use the Eclipse Compiler for Java (ECJ) to generate the Abstract Syntax Tree and semantic information required to perform analysis.
 The ECJ also produces compiler warnings, and we realized that in some cases these compiler warnings raise fewer false-positives and false-negatives than our own rule implementations.

-SonarQube 9.9 LTS now integrates ECJ Compiler Warnings to act as the logic behind some well-known rules, offering greater precision.
+SonarQube Server 9.9 LTS now integrates ECJ Compiler Warnings to act as the logic behind some well-known rules, offering greater precision.

 Consider the import of this statically imported `OK` constant that was reported as a false-positive in our community: